rogerkorantenng/nose_mask_detection/README.md

 # Nose Mask Detection
-This model was trained on aws dl1 ec2 instance
+This model was trained on Aws dl1 ec2 instance powered by Gaudi Accelerators

 # Directories